ChaudharyShyam/User-Dashboard/README.md

 ![image](https://github.com/ChaudharyShyam/LGMVIP-Web-Task-2/assets/150513922/580a249e-ba8d-4fc8-a70a-e2b77626fd82)

-# LGMVIP-Web-Task-2

-I'm thrilled to share the completion of my LGMVIP Web Developer Internship task - 2 – building a dynamic user Dashboard!
+building a dynamic user Dashboard!
 This web application fetches employee data from the ReqRes API and displays it in a user-friendly interface.

 # Features